IN THIS ARTICLE

 FDA pregnancy category B. Chlorpheniramine is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-Chlorpheniramine can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Chlorpheniramine may pass into breast milk and may harm a nursing baby.
+Antihistamines may also slow breast milk production.
+Do not use this medicine without medical advice if you are breast-feeding a baby.

 How should I take chlorpheniramine?